otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/assessments/project/project-descriptor.md

 ### Wireframes

-Sketch wireframes for these pages (paper, Figma, Excalidraw - anything works):
+Sketch wireframes using any digital tool for these pages:

 - Home page
 - Register and login pages